Maxroo/BCNF-Decomposition/README.md

 In order to run this code, you will need:

   * Python3 (python2 is not guaranteed to be supported)
-  * The `timeout-decorator` package if you want to confirm time-outs under 15s (or you can comment out those lines)

 ## Classes